awesome-bootstrap-org/awesome-bootstrap/contributing.md

 # Contributions

+By contributing to this repo you agree to abide by the [Contributor Code of Conduct](code-of-conduct.md)

 # The pull request should have a useful title.
 Pull requests with `Update readme.md` as title will be closed right away because I'm so tired of nobody reading this document.
 Please carefully read everything in `Adding to this list.`